qwebltd/wordpress-admin-country-allowlist/README.md

 # Changelog

+= 1.2.0 =
+* Added site name to error notification emails to ease managing multiple websites.
+* Reworked error notification emails to now also notify if communication with the API failed completely.

 = 1.1.1 =
 * Renamed global scope $cacheDirectory variable to $qwebAcaCacheDirectory to avoid potential conflicts with cache plugins
 * Refactored for performance and better readability